 Therefore, the department would not claw back any grant / fees from academic year 2020/21 if a student chose not to go back for academic year 2021/22.

-If students choose to go back at a later date, there will be no funding for repeat periods of study as per Article 7(2).
+If students choose to go back later, there will be no funding for repeat periods of study as per Article 7(2).

 Students at foreign universities who have not been able to travel back due to coronavirus

 There is no provision under the Education (Grants and Allowances) (Jersey) Order 2018 for any support regarding this situation.
 For any families that find themselves in this situation and are in severe financial hardship please contact the department as soon as possible